dagronf/AppKitFocusOverlay/README.md

 @end
 ```

+#### Notes

+* You may need to embed the swift libraries (Build settings) if your app doesn't already if you're planning to distribute an archive or release build to (eg.) your QA dept.
-Note that if you need to customize the hotkeys for objective-c you'll need to fork this library and change the code in `AppKitFocusOverlay.swift`, as the HotKey library is not exposed through Objective-C and as such the hotkey-setting initializers are not exposed to objc.
+* If you need to customize the hotkeys for objective-c you'll need to fork this library and change the code in `AppKitFocusOverlay.swift`, as the HotKey library is not exposed through Objective-C and as such the hotkey-setting initializers are not exposed to objc.

 # Screenshots